Login

 September 30, 2025 | 4:19 P.M.

-Office property owners can generate more revenue and increase tenant satisfaction by reorganizing their parking spaces using innovations such as dynamic pricing and shared parking passes, according to Matthew Lindenberger, chief technology officer at Reimagined Parking company Impark.
+Office property owners can generate more revenue and increase tenant satisfaction by reorganizing their parking spaces with innovations such as dynamic pricing and shared parking passes, according to Matthew Lindenberger, chief technology officer at Reimagined Parking company Impark.

 This news story is available exclusively to CoStar subscribers.